cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         proposedUpgradeChannel.counterpartyChannelIdentifier,
         proposedUpgradeChannel.version
     )
+    // abort the transaction if the callback returns an error and
+    // there was no existing upgrade.
+This will allow the counterparty upgrade
+    // to continue existing while this chain may add support for it in the future if err != nil && existingUpgrade == nil {
+        abortTransactionUnless(false)
+    }
+    // if the callback returns an error while an existing upgrade is in place
+    // or if the existing upgrade is not compatible with the counterparty upgrade
-    // restore channel if callback returned error if err != nil {
+    // we must restore the channel so that a new upgrade attempt can be made if err != nil || existingUpgrade.fields != upgradeFields {
         restoreChannel(portIdentifier, channelIdentifier)
-        return
     }

     // replace channel version with the version returned by application